AP source: Titans have 2 new positives, none for rest of NFL

 The results from around the rest of the league come as the NFL postponed the Patriots’ game at Kansas City to Monday night.
 New England starting quarterback Cam Newton and Chiefs practice squad quarterback Jordan Ta’amu were both added to the COVID-19 reserve list Saturday.

-Newton wrote Sunday on Instagram that he’ll use his time off from football to “get healthy and self reflect on the other amazing things that I should be grateful for.”

-The person who confirmed the two new cases involving Tennessee spoke to the AP on condition of anonymity Sunday because neither the NFL nor the Titans had announced the latest results.
+The person spoke the AP on condition of anonymity Sunday because neither the NFL nor the Titans had announced the latest results.

 The negative test results Sunday include a New Orleans Saints player who tested positive on Saturday, a person familiar with the situation said.
 The Saints learned of the positive test after leaving New Orleans for Sunday’s scheduled game in Detroit and ran another series of tests on players and staff overnight.